Taha Şahin

-Muhammet Taha Şahin (born 22 October 2000) is a Turkish professional footballer who plays as a right back for Turkish Süper Lig club Çaykur Rizespor.
+Muhammet Taha Şahin (born 22 October 2000) is a Turkish professional footballer who plays as a right-back for Süper Lig club Çaykur Rizespor.

-Career
+Club career

 Şahin is a youth product of Fenerbahçe and Kasımpaşa.
 On 1 August 2019, he moved to 68 Aksaray Belediyespor in the TFF Third League, where he began his senior career.
-On 20 January 2021, he moved to the TFF First League club Manisa on a 3.5 year contract, returning on loan to 68 Aksaray Belediyespor for the remainder of the 2020–21 season.
-He spent 2 seasons with Manisa, making 50 appearances and scoring 2 goals.
+On 20 January 2021, he moved to the TFF First League club Manisa on a 3.5-year contract, returning on loan to 68 Aksaray Belediyespor for the remainder of the 2020–21 season.
+He spent two seasons with Manisa, making 50 appearances and scoring 2 goals.
 On 26 July 2023, he transferred to the Süper Lig club Çaykur Rizespor.

 International career

 Şahin represented the Turkey U23s in their winning campaign at the 2021 Islamic Solidarity Games.

 On 14 March 2025, Şahin was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.